pedrofmu/portfolio/README.md

 # portfolio
-This is my portfolio as a freelancer programmer.
+This is my portfolio as a programmer.